-- 6. Tighten the locknut. - 7.
-Recheck adjustment.
+- 4.Lift boot up off adjuster sleeve.
+Remove the oil pump cover.
+Loosen the cable adjuster locknut.
+Adjust oil pump cable until marks align (D) when the throttle slide just begins to raise. - 5.
+Tighten the locknut. - 6.Recheck adjustment.
 If correct, slide boot all the way down over the upper portion of the bottom nut to ensure good sealing against water entry.
-Reinstall oil pump cover gasket. - 8.
-Reinstall the ETC cover removed in step 2, making sure cover gasket is properly seated.
-If not, moisture will enter the ETC and damage the switch.
+Reinstall oil pump cover and gasket.

-Oil Pump Adjustment Procedure 250 and 300 Engines
+Oil Pump Adjustment Procedure 250 Engines

-- 1. Before adjusting the oil pump, check engine idle RPM and carburetor adjustments which are found in the owner's manual supplement. - 2.
-Remove electronic throttle control (ETC) cover. - Loosen throttle cable jam nut and turn adjuster in or out until there is 1/16" (.16 cm) of throttle lever travel before throttle slide starts to open. - 4.
-Place very slight pressure on the throttle lever until all freeplay is removed from throttle cable (to the point where the carb slide is just starting to rise). - 5.
-Loosen locknut.
+- 1.Before adjusting the oil pump, check engine idle RPM and carburetor adjustments which are found in the owner's manual supplement. - 2.Loosen throttle cable jam nut and turn adjuster in or out until there is 1/16" - 1/8" (.16 - .32 cm) of throttle lever travel before throttle slide starts to open.
+See Owner's Manual Supplement. - 3.Place very slight pressure on the throttle lever until all freeplay is removed from throttle cable (to the point where the carb slide is just starting to rise). - 4.Loosen locknut.
 Turn adjuster in or out until all freeplay is removed from oil pump cable (the point where the oil pump arm is just starting to move off of its stop).
 The pump stop keeps the pump arm from rotating any farther down than the idle position so no visual alignment of marks is necessary.
 Tighten the locknut